eliotsykes/dan-todo/WIP.md

 ```bash
 TODO: put symlink instructions here for index.html -> index.phonegap.html
 ```

-## Heroku Deployment

-For now, for our Heroku production deployment, we are going to generate the production assets on our own computer and store them in our git repository.
-This is different to what normally happens with Rails apps, where Heroku generates the production assets as part of the deployment process and the generated asset files are *not* stored in the repo (we'll revisit this in a later chapter).

-### Dedicated Environment `dist/` Directories

-The assets Ember creates for the development and production environments are different.
-The production assets take a little longer to build and they have performance optimizations applied to them that get in the way when you want to debug during development.

-Ember's default configuration has the assets generated in the `dist/` directory regardless of what environment you're building for.
-Let's alter this default so we have a dedicated subdirectory in `dist/` for each environment:

-- `dist/development` for the generated **development** assets.
-These will *not* be stored in the git repo.
-- `dist/production` for the generated **production** assets.
-These *will be* stored in the git repo because the production assets need to be in the repo that is pushed to Heroku at deploy time.

 ---

 Not ideal using hash location type in non-PhoneGap web app, URLs have visible hashes.
 Experiment with something like this in environment.js: